jak-pan/super-brainstorm-bot/ARCHITECTURE.md

 * **Automatic Thread Detection**: Bot automatically detects when messages are in threads
 * **Thread Compilation**: When starting a conversation in a thread with `/sbb start`, the bot:
   * Fetches all previous messages from the thread
+  * Adds them to the conversation context
-  * Compiles them using Scribe and TLDR bots
+  * Processes them immediately with Scribe (detailed documentation) and TLDR (summary)
+  * Waits for both Scribe and TLDR to complete processing
+  * Starts planning with the compiled context (Scribe's detailed documentation and TLDR summary)
-  * Creates a conversation context from the compiled discussion
+  * Session Planner analyzes the compiled discussion and creates a plan
-  * Allows models to join with full context of previous discussion
+  * Uses immediate processing methods (`processMessagesImmediate` and `updateImmediate`) that bypass debouncing/throttling
 * **Thread Tracking**: Thread information is stored in conversation state (`threadId`, `isThread`)
 * **New Topics**: For new topics, manager starts a fresh thread automatically